To report flooding or damage, contact Auckland Council online -

 Our autorenewal function automatically renews most unreturned items on your library account for another 28 days.

-Check your due dates on each item in your courtesy email to see which items have been auto-renewed and which ones you need to return to one of our 55 libraries.
+Check your due dates on each item in your courtesy email to see which items have been auto-renewed and which ones you need to return.

 To borrow eBooks, eAudiobooks, eMagazines, eNewspapers or streaming video, you need to